ToniWonKanobi/theoveranalyzed.net/posts/2016/1/27/macbookless-part-iii-maybe-for-a-while.md

 **1. Get a 5K iMac**

-	It would be nice to have a big Retina display, that's for sure.
+* It would be nice to have a big Retina display, that's for sure.
 That said, I can't help but feel like an iMac is so ...*consumer.* Yes, in reality, I'm nothing more than a consumer.
 I don't do <i>de facto</i> app or web development, I'm not a professional photography or videographer, and I don't do a bunch of enterprise-level 3D work.
-I am about as far from professional as one could be.
+I am about as far from professional as one could be

-	I *should* just be happy with getting an iMac.
-It's the fastest single-threaded machine Apple currently sells, and it's multi-core performance is far from shabby.
+* I *should* just be happy with getting an iMac.
+It's the fastest single-threaded machine Apple currently sells, and it's multi-core performance is far from shabby

-	And yet, I just don't want an iMac.
+* And yet, I just don't want an iMac

-	Hard to buy something I just don't want.
+* Hard to buy something I just don't want

 **2. Get a "cheese grater" Mac Pro**

-	I could do the fun experiment, and if/when it sucks for single threaded stuff, sell it and end up back where I am today.
+* I could do the fun experiment, and if/when it sucks for single threaded stuff, sell it and end up back where I am today

-	It certainly wouldn't be the first time I've switched up my Apple gear to try something new.
+* It certainly wouldn't be the first time I've switched up my Apple gear to try something new

 **3. Do nothing (at least for the time being)**

-	I can continue using my iPad for the time being.
+* I can continue using my iPad for the time being

-	If I need to use the Web Inspector or make site changes, I can steal Allison's MacBook after she goes to sleep.
+* If I need to use the Web Inspector or make site changes, I can steal Allison's MacBook after she goes to sleep

-	Although Mark Gurman hasn't yet told us so, it sure seems like Intel should have some new Skylake processors ready for a 15" (13" too?) hardware revision for the MacBook Pro lineup.
+* Although Mark Gurman hasn't yet told us so, it sure seems like Intel should have some new Skylake processors ready for a 15" (13" too?) hardware revision for the MacBook Pro lineup

-	If those hardware changes come with Thunderbolt 3, Apple could release a standalone 5K display alongside the new Pro MacBooks.
+* If those hardware changes come with Thunderbolt 3, Apple could release a standalone 5K display alongside the new Pro MacBooks

-	If---*if*---Apple did all that, I'd be content with that setup as well.
+* If---*if*---Apple did all that, I'd be content with that setup as well

-	I'm not sure why that is more appealing than an all-in-one like the iMac, but there it is.
+* I'm not sure why that is more appealing than an all-in-one like the iMac, but there it is.

 ***